Samsara Eco Races To Recycle Nylon Fast Fashions

 A spinoff company from the Australian National University plans to shake up the garment industry with recycling of polyester, a commonly used fabric derived from petrochemicals.
 Now with fresh funding of AUD $100 million, the company is building up a family of biological catalysts with applications across a wide range of industries.

-By March of 2021 the initial founders had raised $1 million in seed capital and began developing a set of enzymes that could get the job done.
+Main Sequence Ventures’ Phil Morle eloquently describes Jackson as a “hacker scientist”.
+So by March of 2021 the initial founders had raised $1 million in seed capital and began developing a set of enzymes that could get the job done.
 With a growing team and increasing interest from industry, it was not long before the company secured a partnership with Lululemon, a $35 billion sports apparel company based in North America.
 The first garments made from “enzymatically recycled polyester” hit Lululemon branded stores in 2024.
 Right now, with the fashion industry having such an uncomfortably large environmental footprint and customers demanding more progress on sustainability, the opportunities seem boundless.

 Funds from the most recent raise will be deployed to scale up production at a facility closer to key markets in Asia.
 But in the meantime the company is constructing a tailor-made facility in Jerrabomberra, New South Wales very near to the Australian Capital city, Canberra.
 The astounding story of how Samsara Eco was developed is a testament to the value creation possible through close collaboration between entrepreneurs, investors, industry and university science researchers.